ArthurSonzogni/chromiumos-platform2/libchromeos-rs/README.md

-# libchromeos-rs - The Rust crate for common Chrome OS code
+# libchromeos-rs - The Rust crate for common ChromeOS code

-`libchromeos-rs` contains Rust code that can be reused across any Chrome OS project.
+`libchromeos-rs` contains Rust code that can be reused across any ChromeOS project.
 It's the Rust equivalent of [libbrillo](../libbrillo/).

 Current modules include: